-Annex 5 to OPG Amended in October 2017 women.
-Creation of the necessary information for the country's productive sectors with gender disaggregation data to enable them to make timely decisions on nature- based adaptation.
-This is part of capacity building and knowledge dissemination about adaptation actions.
-Improved access to knowledge Dissemination of knowledge and lessons learned with gender perspective through: farm schools, platforms, agricultural innovation center.
-This is part of capacity building and knowledge dissemination about adaptation actions.
+Creation of the necessary infection for the country productive seems with gender disaggregation enable them timely decision nature-based adaptation. ormation ry's ectors on data to so make This is part of capacity building and knowledge dissemination about adaptation actions.
+Improved access to knowledge Dissemination knowledge at lessons learning gender perspetthrough: farm platforms, againnovation cereal control of the control nd ed with ective n schools, ricultural This is part of capacity building and knowledge dissemination about adaptation actions.
 Improved access to knowledge

-Then, tThe support of the MSMEs will also strengthen local markets for adapted products and anchor sustainable practices along the value chain.
+The support of the MSMEs will also strengthen local markets for adapted products and anchor sustainable practices along the value chain.
 Strengthening the local market allows: